 What an exciting tour!
 Travelling North from Victoria Harbour the group headed towards the Chain islands.
 Here we got to see Harbour Seals hauled out on the rocks and also a Steller Sea Lion in the water.
 A very hungry ...Read Story

 WHALE WATCHING ADVENTURE

-We have over 26 years experience sharing whale watching and wildlife adventures in Victoria, BC.
-SpringTide’s Whale Watching and Marine Nature Tours will take you through famous ecosystems and surround you with the most breathtaking scenery that British Columbia has to offer.
-Join us on our comfortable 61 ft Covered Yacht, or for a more adventurous ride hop aboard one of our high speed open Zodiacs.
+With 27 years sharing whale & wildlife adventures in Victoria, SpringTide’s Whale Watching & Marine Wildlife Tours take you through famous ecosystems and surround you with the most breathtaking scenery that British Columbia has to offer.

 You’re here to see the whales.
 And we’re here to help you do it!

 You want Whales?
 We’ve got Whales.
 The local Orcas (Killer Whales), along with Humpback; Gray; and Minke Whales, cruise our waters throughout the year, giving us great success rates.
 In fact, everywhere you turn, the photographic opportunities in Vancouver Island’s marine ecosystem are spectacular.
 Keep your camera clicking as our on-board naturalist shares the ecology of the beautiful environment that surrounds you.

 Our Whale Watching tours are 3 hours in length, and depart multiple times a day.
 And, you can choose which one of our purpose built boats suit you best.
 Departing from Vicotria's inner harbour, you can join us on the Marauder IV, our 61ft MotorYacht, or for a more adventurous ride hop aboard one of our high speed open Zodiacs.
 A tip for you – it’s best to allow some extra time for your tour, because sometimes we stay a little longer to give you the best trip possible!